CAL policies and procedures

 Section I: Children and Libraries: The Journal of the Association for Library Service to Children

 A. Statement of Purpose

-The text normally takes the form of original articles, bibliographic essays, speeches by award-winning authors, reviews of professional materials, and reports of division programs.
+The text normally takes the form of original articles, bibliographic essays, presentations from division programs, and columns from division committees.
 The articles may be refereed or solicited by the editor.
-The division news section is the responsibility of ALSC staff.

-CAL, in its responsibility as a vehicle for communication for the membership of ALSC, will contain divisional news, major articles, and other features.
-Divisional communication may take the form of reports to the membership prepared by the ALSC president and staff, summaries of the action taken by the divisional Board of Directors at the Annual Conference and Midwinter Meetings of the American Library Association, and reports of divisional membership meetings.
-Major articles may deal with any aspect of library resources and services to children in all types of libraries.
-Regular features may include editorials, letters to the editor, and guidelines for authors.
+CAL, in its responsibility as a vehicle for communication for the membership of ALSC, will contain refereed scholarly articles, feature stories, and interviews.
+Content may deal with any aspect of library resources and services to children in all types of libraries.
+Regular departments may include columns from division committees, editorials, letters to the editor, and guidelines for authors.

 C. Publications Rights

 ALA/ALSC holds “right of first refusal” to publish all speeches and papers presented at events sponsored by ALSC except for previously published and copyrighted material.
 This includes preconference and program events held during the Annual Conferences and/or Midwinter Meetings of ALA as well as any other ALSC institutes, workshops, conferences, or division-sponsored program activities.